Tiffin School

 Tiffin School is a boys' grammar school in Kingston upon Thames, England.
 It has specialist status in both the performing arts and languages.
 The school moved from voluntary aided status to become an Academy School on 1 July 2011.
-Founded in 1880, Tiffin School educates 1,058 pupils as of February 2019.
+Founded in 1880, Tiffin School educates 1,400 pupils as of March 2023.

 Admissions

 Entry into the school is by academic selection, using both an English and a mathematics test.
 The school admits 180 students each year in year 7.
 Since at least 2002, students have been able to apply to join Tiffin for Sixth Form (Years 12 and 13); approximately 35-40% of the boys are 'new boys', from other schools.
 Admission to the sixth form is based on GCSE results.
 From September 2019, the Sixth Form became co-educational and admits around 80 girls.
 Tiffin remains an all boys’ school from Years 7 to 11.

-Identity

-The school colours of red and blue date from the time of its original foundation in the seventeenth century.
-The school's coat of arms, with three salmon, is based on that of the Royal Borough of Kingston upon Thames.
-The uniform for years 7–10 is in the same colours with blue and red stripes.
-For years 11 it is a full dark blue outfit.

 History

-Two prosperous brewers from Kingston, John and Thomas Tiffin, left money in their wills in 1638 for the education of local people.
-At first, the money was used for scholarships to attend local schools.
-However, the fund grew through investment returns and additional donations, so by the 1820s nearly 110 children were benefiting from the fund.

-By 1869, when the charity schools had closed and the money was no longer needed by the Public Secondary School, the charity's trustees proposed to support Kingston Grammar School.
-There was a debate until 1872 when it was decided that Kingston Grammar School should receive no more than a quarter of the income from the charity.

-Plans were therefore drawn up in 1874 for two new schools; Tiffin Boys' School and Tiffin Girls' School, each taking 150 pupils.
+Plans were drawn up in 1874 for two new schools; Tiffin Boys' School and Tiffin Girls' School, each taking 150 pupils.
 A single building by the Fairfield housing both schools was opened in January 1880.

 In 1929, the boys' school moved to its present site, in Queen Elizabeth Road near the centre of Kingston.
 It became a grammar school under the Education Act 1944.
 The school changed from being voluntary-controlled to being grant-maintained in 1992.
 On 1 July 2011, the school achieved Academy status.